Securing a Multicultural Marketing Agency Across Three States: How Camelo Communication Protected Its Clients' Assets

 The Challenge

 Running a distributed, international creative agency creates cybersecurity complexity that a larger enterprise would address with a dedicated IT team and network infrastructure.
-For a 15-person agency, those resources are not available — but the security requirements are the same.
+For an agency of their size, those resources are not available — but the security requirements are the same.

 The agency identified several specific vulnerabilities that needed to be addressed: